All Saints (TV series): The final episode

-The longer-than-usual 49-minute episode aired at 9:30pm on Tuesday, 27 October 2009.
+The longer-than-usual 49-minute episode aired at 9:30 pm on Tuesday, 27 October 2009.
 The episode, unlike those in the rest of the season, went back to basics and focused more on the lives of the nurses and doctors as they tended to patients.

-The episode saw Judith McGrath's character, Von Ryan tending to a teenage girl who comes into the ED and gives birth without knowing she was pregnant.
-Tammy Macintosh and John Howard finished their seven- and five-year reigns as Dr. Charlotte Beaumont and Dr. Frank Campion respectively, caring for a woman played by Heather Mitchell who had cystic fibrosis.
+The episode had Judith McGrath's character, Von Ryan, tending to a teenaged girl who comes into the department and gives birth without knowing she was pregnant.
+Tammy Macintosh and John Howard finished their seven- and five-year reigns as Dr. Charlotte Beaumont and Dr. Frank Campion, respectively, caring for a woman played by Heather Mitchell, who had cystic fibrosis.
 Ella Scott Lynch and Jonathan Wood left the show on a high with their characters, Claire Anderson and Elliott Parker treating a man (Luke Pegler) with a disease consistent with diabetes and promiscuity.

-Secretly, Von decides to resign from All Saints, telling only Frank that she wouldn't be returning.
+Secretly, Von decides to resign from All Saints, telling only Frank that she would not be returning.
 He offers to take her out for dinner, but instead plans a surprise farewell dinner for her.
-Throughout the dinner, Gabrielle (Virginia Gay) and Steve (Jack Campbell) decide to raise their child together and get back together, Bart (Andrew Supanz) proposes to his girlfriend Amy (Alix Bidstrup) and Charlotte and Adam (Kip Gamblin) share an intense moment.
+Throughout the dinner, Gabrielle (Virginia Gay) and Steve (Jack Campbell) decide to raise their child together and get back together, Bart (Andrew Supanz) proposes to his girlfriend Amy (Alix Bidstrup), and Charlotte and Adam (Kip Gamblin) share an intense moment.

-At the table, Von is pressured to make a speech by her colleagues and friends and reluctantly, she does, uttering her famous line: "I spent a lot of time at All Saints and I'd just like to thank you all for your loyalty, your support and love.
-Oh bugger this, here's to us."
+At the table, Von is pressured to make a speech by her colleagues and friends, and reluctantly she does, uttering her famous line: "I spent a lot of time at All Saints and I'd just like to thank you all for your loyalty, your support, and love.
+Oh, bugger this, here's to us."
 She raises her glass and toasts.

-The finale is capped off by a montage of scenes from over the show's twelve-year run, including Mitch's final scene, the closure of Ward 17 and Bron & Ben's wedding, all to The Beatles song, "In My Life".

-The final scene sees Frank raise his glass at Von, who raises hers and smiles.
+The finale is capped off by a montage of scenes from over the show's 12-year run, including Mitch's final scene, the closure of Ward 17 and Bron and Ben's wedding, all to The Beatles song, "In My Life".
+The final scene has Frank raise his glass at Von, who raises hers and smiles.